Preparedness While in the Car

 Multitool – A good multitool can provide pliers, cutters, a knife, screwdriver and other needed tools that can get you out of a bind when travelling.

 Fuel – While fuel may sound obvious, its a good idea to keep your fuel tank topped off whenever possible.
-Definitely keep it over 1/4 of a tank.
+Definitely keep it over one-forth of a tank.
 You never know when you will be trapped on the road without access to a fuel pump.
 One of the biggest reasons vehicles were abandoned was because they ran out of gas on the highway.

 Tires – Good tires are a car’s best friend.
 Don’t skimp on the tires when it is time to replace them.
 The all-weather tires are worth the expense if they keep you moving in an ice or snow storm.
 While it may be tempting to save a few bucks on the cheaper tires, this is one area where you do not want to cut corners.